About AMP!

 The expectations of AMP! participants include, but are not limited to:

-- Attending and participating in all training sessions (Summer Institute & school year sessions);
+- Attend and participate in all training sessions (Summer Institute & school year sessions);

 - Timely completion and submission of all pre- and post-tests; and